Della Keats: Adult Life and Healing Work

 What seems to be well known and emphasized is that Della Keats used her hands to heal.
-The healing hands of the Inupiat people like Della Keats was not unique but characteristic of other Alaska Native groups such as the Aleuts and Alutiiq.
+The healing hands of the Inupiat people like Della Keats was not unique but characteristic of other Alaska Native groups.
 Massage and cold and heat helped with diagnosis and treatment of a range of ailments—liver, stomach, constipation, sprains, dislocations, fractures—and could also be used to turn babies in utero or move an umbilical cord Due to a history of disease epidemics, the introduction of refined foods, and a lingering distrust from experimental procedures, it was a slow process to establish mutual respect and trust.
 Practitioners like Della Keats found a way to integrate traditional Alaska Native medicine (magico-religious) with Western medicine (empirico-rational) in complementary fashion.
 Her personality and character have been credited for her success in blending Inupiat tribal healing and Western medicine for the benefit and respect of all.

-When Dr. Elisabeth KublerRoss, an international expert on grief, death and dying, visited Anchorage, Alaska in 1998, she called attention, during a public address at Humana Hospital, to a suicide epidemic among young Alaska Natives, lamenting that it had been kept secret for too long and should be cause for all to scream loudly.
-She encouraged methods that promote pride and respect for Alaska and that teach the old culture.
-KublerRoss cited the example of Della Keats, the Eskimo healer from Nome who spent much of her time with young people, as an example of sustaining both cultural pride and traditions.